Noble-Lab/lupine/README.md

 --device : The device to load the model on.
 (Default: cuda) --mode : The model run mode.
 (Default: run)
 ```
 Typically the last four parameters do not need to be specified.
-This will produce a file within the specified directory named `lupine_recon_quants.csv`.
+This step will produce a file within the specified directory named `lupine_recon_quants.csv`.

 Authors
 --------